rsmaller/carg/README.md

 Because this library uses string formatters, you should only use types that support `scanf()` formatting.
 For example, there is no formatter for an array of 100 pointers to functions that accept integers and return a character.
 Nor should you expect data remotely resembling that from a user.

-This library is a header-only library.
-Everything is in the `include/carg.h` header, so to add this library into your project, put it in your environment's include path and include the header accordingly.

-Make sure to put the `carg_impl.h` implementation header in your project directory as well.

-If for any reason you would like to create your own implementation for this library, define `CARG_CUSTOM_IMPL` before including the `carg.h` header.

 To set up the library to use your argument vector, call `carg_init()` with the argument count and vector.